 ICSI promotes fertilization through the direct injection of a single sperm into a single egg.
 Still, ICSI doesn’t guarantee fertilization.

-In both ICSI and traditional IVF, your healthcare provider implants the fertilized egg (embryo) into your uterus or womb.
+In both ICSI and traditional IVF, your healthcare provider implants the fertilized egg (embryo) into your uterus.
 Pregnancy occurs if the embryo attaches to the lining of your uterus.

 Both ICSI and IVF use assisted reproductive technology (ART) to treat infertility (difficulty getting pregnant).
 ART refers to lab-based fertility treatments that use eggs and sperm outside of the human body to start conception (pregnancy).